 This was another great day and another great learning opportunity.
 Each day can be a day of discover if one just looks.
 It helps to hang around people who know more than you do, too!

-3 thoughts on “Never Stop Learning
+3 responses to “Never Stop Learning”

-1. Actually, I do not.
+Actually, I do not.
 Up until recently, I only kept a list of life birds and a list of the state or countries I have visited.
 Recently, I added counties in states I have visited.
 Maybe I should start a butterfly, or cicada, or insect list.
 Sounds like too much work as I would need to start from scratch.

-1. I have found you thanks to John, (the center volunteer).
+I have found you thanks to John, (the center volunteer).
 I thoroughly enjoyed this July remembrance.
 I am savoring your beautiful photos.
 Thank you for this gift.
 I will research past musings.

 Your fan and student,